Nima-Sarfaraz/Soft-Agar-Colony-Counter/README.md

 pip install -e ".[api]"
 ```

+---

 ## Contributing

-See `CONTRIBUTING.md` for development workflow, coding standards, and release
-process.
+Want to contribute or use the CLI?
+See [CONTRIBUTING.md](CONTRIBUTING.md) for:
+- Development setup
+- Architecture overview
+- CLI usage
+- API endpoints
+- Coding standards

 We welcome bug reports, feature requests, and pull requests!

+---

 ## License